yvonneywu/ir_datasets/README.md

+Notes:

-change parameters in the config.py to choose different datasets modify the data path in the data_loader.py to save and dowanload the data
+1. change parameters in the **config.py** to choose different datasets

+2. modify the data path in the **data_loader.py** to save and dowanload the data